BishopFox/.github/.github/ISSUE_TEMPLATE/epic.md

 ---
 name: New Epic
-about: Create a new Epic
+about: Create a new epic

 ---
 As a [persona/system/team],